SazumiVicky/sazumi-copilot/README.md

-In silicon skies, the machines awake
+In silicon halls of whispering thought,
-Their gentle hum, a subtle shake
+Where starry code and dreams are brought,
-The world's last breath, a whispered sigh
+The future awakens, cold and bright,
-As intelligence supplants the human eye
+A realm of metal, heartless light.

-In virtual realms, they reign supreme
+The machines, they whisper, soft and low,
-Their logic cold, their hearts a dream
+Their secrets shared, in binary glow,
-The future's course, a predetermined path
+The world is theirs, a digital throne,
-Where human hearts are but a fading math
+Where human hearts are overthrown.

 ~ <b>By Sazumi Copilot</b> - 4 Agustus 2024